JiaweiHe98/TwoDimensionalSteadyStateConductionSolver/README.md

 ## Project Description
 This project is aimed at solving the steady-state heat conduction problem in a two-dimensional domain through a numerical method.

+## Project Overview

+## Prepare for Developing
+This section will guide you through the software and tools required for building this project.

+### Software List
+* Visual Studio Code
+* Matlab
+* vscode-icons

+### Visual Studio Code
+Visual Studio Code, also known as VSCode, is a popular and powerful text editor for developers.
+A good text editor is crucial for speeding up the coding process and debugging process.

+#### Install Visual Studio Code
+We recommend to use the official website for downloading the packages.
+Please go to [https://code.visualstudio.com/](https://code.visualstudio.com/) and follow the instruction on the web page.

+#### Recommended Extensions
+We recommend you to install the listed extensions for boosting your coding experience with VSCode
+* Matlab
+* vscode-icons

 ## Physical Background

 ### What is Heat Conduction?